twallema/pySODM/README.md

 # pySODM
-*Simulating and Optimising Dynamical Models*
+*Simulating and Optimising Dynamical Models in Python 3*

 ## Aim & Scope